vincentd123/Postman-Object-Models/README.md

 Alternatively, in the Postman UI you can run each individual request in the order listed in a folder.

 ## Presentation
-This project was presented at the [2019 TestingMind conference in Auckland, New Zealand](https://www.testingmind.com/event/test-automation-and-digital-qa-summit-auckland-2019/).
+This project was presented at the [2019 TestingMind conference in Auckland, New Zealand](https://www.testingmind.com/event/test-automation-and-digital-qa-summit-auckland-2019/), as well as at [2020 TestingMind online conference for Sydney, Australia](https://www.testingmind.com/event/test-automation-digital-qa-summit-sydney-2020/)

-The google slides are [here](https://docs.google.com/presentation/d/1eMp6mbTgxW6nW4Q1QRQpX9aWXKN-vEcpcPSoLHtH_iA/edit?usp=sharing)
+The google slides for the are [2019-Auckland](https://docs.google.com/presentation/d/1eMp6mbTgxW6nW4Q1QRQpX9aWXKN-vEcpcPSoLHtH_iA/edit?usp=sharing) and [2020-Sydney](https://docs.google.com/presentation/d/1H2GVaswSc4KueISltRGTL2-00J-7oFIjGFYwHjkhzxk/edit?usp=sharing)
-(and if I have moved them there is a pptx copy inside the repo as well)
+(and if I have moved them there are pptx copes inside the repo as well)